Copositivity, discriminants and nonseparable signed supports: Copositive signomials and the signed discriminant

 \end{remark}

+We discuss now two examples to illustrate how \Cref{cor:copositivity:interior} can be used to obtain closed formulas on the nonsigned coefficients that characterize if a signomial is copositive.
+First, we consider the simplest signed support and rederive the well-known circuit number.
+Second, we show that signomials whose support is a square with an interior point at its barycenter also admit a nice closed formula for copositivity in terms of circuit numbers.

-\begin{example}[The circuit number] An $n$-variate polynomial is a circuit polynomial if its signed support $(\A_+,\A_-)$ satisfies that either $\A_+$ is the set of vertices of a simplex and $\#\A_-=1$ with $\A_-\subseteq\relint(\conv(\A_+))$ or $\#\A_+=1$ and $\A_-=\varnothing$.
-In the latter case, the copositivity of the polynomial is immediate.
-In the former, it is determined by the circuit number \cite{craciun_pantea_koeppl,wolff_nonneg}, which we derive now.
+\begin{example}[The circuit number] We consider $n$-variate signomials with full dimensional signed support $(\A_+,\A_-)$ such that $\A_+$ is the set of vertices of a simplex and $\A_-$ consists of one point in the interior of $\conv(\A_+)$.
+Whether such a signomial is copositive is determined by the circuit number \cite{craciun_pantea_koeppl,wolff_nonneg}, which we rederive now using \Cref{cor:copositivity:interior}.